Equestrian statue of Marshal Mannerheim

-Mannerheim was a symbolic figure in Finland at since the Finnish Civil War 1918 as a general, and his position grew stronger during the Second World War as a field marshal.
-The first plans and fundraising for an equestrian statue started already in 1937.
-After his death in 1951 the plans were relaunched by initiative of the Helsinki University Students' Union.
+As a general, Mannerheim had been a symbolic figure in Finland since the Finnish Civil War in 1918, and his position grew stronger during the Second World War as a field marshal.
+The first plans and fundraising for an equestrian statue started in 1937.
+After his death in 1951, the plans were relaunched by initiative of the Helsinki University Students' Union.

-During the fundraising campaign 737 503 members of public donated over 78 million marks in 1952.
-The funds were sufficient for not only the statue but also for purchasing the Louhisaari mansion in Askainen, Mannerheim's place of birth, which was turned into a museum.
+During the fundraising campaign 737,503 members of the public donated over 78 million marks in 1952.
+The funds were sufficient not only for the statue but also for purchasing the Louhisaari mansion in Askainen, Mannerheim's place of birth, which was turned into a museum.

 The statue was commissioned from Aimo Tukiainen after a competition.
 Tukiainen made a realistic and detailed statue of the horse-riding Mannerheim.
-At its unveiling in 1960 the art world considered it out-dated.
+At its unveiling in 1960, the art world considered it outdated.
 In his contemporary works Tukiainen himself had already moved on from realism.

-The features of the horse, its gait and which of the Marshal's horses it actually represents have been discussed a lot.
+The features of the horse, its gait and which of the marshal's horses it actually represents have been discussed a lot.
 During his life Mannerheim owned several horses.
 Tukiainen studied Mannerheim's last horse Käthy when working on the statue, but it is not a portrait of her as such.

-The construction of the Kiasma, Museum of Contemporary Art next to the statue was debated during the time of construction of the museum.
+The construction of the Kiasma museum of contemporary art next to the statue was debated during the time of construction of the museum.